DEQrmichie/heatsource-9/README.md

 true executables.
 - Reworked __version__ to conform to PEP 386 and added documentation.
 - Heat source is now licensed under the GNU General Public License v3.
-- Outputs now get stamped with model version, simulation name, and user text in addition to the output parameter, units and date/time.
+- Outputs are in csv format now get stamped with model version, simulation name, and user text in addition to the output parameter, units and date/time.
-- Implements variable number of radial samples (use 999 in control file for version 8 method).
+- Implements variable number of radial samples (use heatsource 8 switch in control file for version 8 method).
 - Added effective LAI option

 ================================================================================================